scholarslab/scholarslab.github.io/collections/_people/jacqui-sahagian.md

 roles:
 - Praxis Fellow, 2021-2022
 ---
-Jacqueline Sahagian is a 2021-2022 Praxis Fellow.
+Jacqui Sahagian is a 2021-2022 Praxis Fellow.